Sabarigireeson/Malaria-Disease-Prediction/README.md

 - Output Layer: 1 unit, Sigmoid activation

 ## Results
-- The model achieved an accuracy of X% on the test dataset.
+- The model achieved an accuracy of 80% on the test dataset.
 - Training and validation loss/accuracy curves are visualized in the notebook.

 ## Acknowledgments